Nukesor/blog/content/telegram-file-ids/index.md

 After all, about three hours later, I managed to have minimal data loss.
 Didn't expect that.

-I have absolutely no idea why the telegram devs are doing this, but I brought this topic up in a talk with a few other telegram bot devs and it turns out that several of them are having trouble with their bots because of this behavior.
+I have absolutely no idea why the telegram devs are doing this.
+I brought this topic up in a talk with a few other telegram bot devs and it turns out that several of them are having trouble with their bots because of this behavior.
-Random changes of file ids seem not only to happen for stickers, but they rather happens for all files!
+Random changes of file ids seem not only to happen for stickers, but they rather happen for all files!

 Anyway, I implemented a stable and reliable fix and everything should be back to normal.